Skip to main content

 I'm not looking to run for office or be in charge of anything.
 I'm a BLOGGER hoping to produce better ideas that people can choose to voluntarily adopt.

-In a sane world, if people value what I'm doing, they should protect me, promote my work and pay me.
+In a sane world, if people value what I'm doing, they should be respectful to me, promote my work and pay me.

 I have trouble imagining anyone would be AGAINST making the world a healthier place.
 You would think that would be universally embraced as something everyone can heartily agree on as a goal.

-And I have trouble imagining anyone would oppose a system that puts out better education and information and relies on voluntary adoption influenced by local information as to which specific practices are useful in this specific context.
+And I have trouble imagining anyone would oppose a system that puts out better education and information and relies on voluntary adoption of a marriage of my ideas and local stuff informed by local conditions as to which specific practices are useful in this specific context.

 You would think this would be a slam dunk no brainier that eight billion people could enthusiastically get behind.